 Ken Wilber, pioneer of Integral Psychology and Integral Spirituality; co-host of The Great Integral Awakening.
 He is a preeminent scholar of the Integral stage of human development.
 (Read Wilber’s works if you are the type of person who likes to have your intellect mind tickled and picked a lot.)

-Listen to Ken Wilber below, speak on how mystics are at the very leading edge of evolution and the difficulty which that entails.
+Listen to Ken Wilber himself, below, speak on his teachings, and how mystics are at the very leading edge of evolution and the difficulty which that entails.

 You can find a list of his published works at Amazon.com.